9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Intake**
 Once we completed the Intake, we noticed certain changes we needed to make right off the bat.
 The standoffs for the indexing bottom row were too long and couldn't grab onto and help the disc.
 We also found that the original placement was too high up and prevented the row from properly indexing and didn't give the disc enough space to move properly through the intake.

+## **End of Entry Thoughts**
+We were able to ajust the indexing bottom row to help the intake pull up the disc from the floor.